How to Release Ladybugs in the Garden for Pest Control

 Not to mention, pesticides are not good for pollinators like butterflies and hummingbirds.

-As an alternative to applying an organic pesticide, I wanted to release ladybugs in each of the beds to see if they would help.
+As an alternative to applying an organic pesticide, I wanted to see if releasing ladybugs in each of the beds would help.
 I’d never done it before so I wanted to test it out.

 And the result was amazing!